mattmakai/fullstackpython.com/source/content/pages/08-monitoring-analytics/0803-monitoring.markdown

 to proactively deal with stability, performance, and errors in a web application.

-## Monitoring learning checklist
-<i class="fa fa-check-square-o"></i>
-Review the software-as-a-service and open source monitoring tools below.
-Third party services tend to be easier to set up and host the data for you.
-Open source projects give you more control but you'll need to have additional servers ready for the monitoring.

-<i class="fa fa-check-square-o"></i>
-My recommendation is to install [New Relic](http://newrelic.com/)'s free option with the trial period to see how it works with your app.
-It'll give you a good idea of the capabilities for application-level monitoring tools.

-<i class="fa fa-check-square-o"></i>
-As your app scales take a look at setting up one of the the open source monitoring projects such as StatsD with Graphite.
-The combination of those two projects will give you fine-grained control over the system metrics you're collecting and visualizing.

 ## Monitoring layers
 There are several important resources to monitor on the operating system